traveltime-dev/traveltime-platform-qgis-plugin/docs/reference.md

 By default, if any error happens, even on just one search, the algorithm fails and returns no result.
 In cases where partial results are still desired, you can enable robust mode.
 This will prevent batching and ignore failing requests, returning partial results.
 Note that this will consume your API quotas much faster.

+**Searches ID (advanced parameters):**

+Used to identify this specific search in the results array.
+MUST be unique among all searches.
+By default, this is the feature ID.
+If your data contains some specific identifier column, you can select it here to make it easier to identify results.

+**Fields to keep (advanced parameters):**

+Set which fields should be joined back in the output layer.

+**Level of detail (advanced parameters):**

+Defines the level of detail of the resulting shape.
+Not all levels are available to all API keys.

+**Single shape (advanced parameters):**

+Enable to return only one shape from the search results.
+The returned shape will be approximately the biggest one among search results.
+Note that this will likely result in loss in accuracy.

+**No holes (advanced parameters):**

+Enable to remove holes from returned polygons.
+Note that this will likely result in loss in accuracy.

 ### ![](images/icons/timefilter_simple.svg#icon) Time filter (Simplified)

 This algorithm provides a simpified access to the time-filter endpoint.